Skip to content

 Let's do this with the previously set arguments

-normalized_burgers = ex.normalized.NormalizedConvectionStepper(
+normalized_burgers = ex.stepper.generic.NormalizedConvectionStepper(

 1, # number of dimensions (set to 1)